xi-project/zf-boilerplate/README.md

 **Service locators represent cohesive bundles of explicit resources** - there can be different kinds for different purposes.
 They're backed by [Pimple, a very simple dependency injection container](http://pimple.sensiolabs.org/) that takes care of the wiring part for populating potentially complex object graphs.
 Service locators take care of the *explicitness* part, providing a fully type hinted way to access resources within the container.

 Feel free to subclass the existing concrete service locators or create new ones to match your needs.
 When you do, please remember to try and partition the amount of resources provided by a single locator.
 You don't want god classes creeping up in your code.

+Some example heuristics for focusing and compartmentalizing service locators:

+- Different kinds of basic services.
+Services that handle Doctrine entities vs. services that access the file system?
+Different kinds of dependencies, different kinds of service locators.
+- Different service audiences.
+A service in an admin module may have dependencies very different from a service in a payment module.
+- Keep in mind the Single Responsibility Principle and keep the resources provided by a single locator as closely related to each other as possible.

+That said, as long as the resulting code is *testable*, it's probably fine.

 ## Outcomes